vinceskahan/weewx-getting-started/README.md

 User support is done via the weewx-user [Google Group](https://groups.google.com/g/weewx-user) you may choose the subscribe to.
 A Google account login is required for posting.

+You may choose to register your station to make it findable on the [WeeWX Station Map](https://weewx.com/stations.html) of registered stations.
+At this writing almost 2,000 stations have chosen to register themselves.
+This is completely 'optional'.

 ## A Typical System

 A typical WeeWX system consists of two parts, WeeWX itself and a web server.